cryptowizard/SkyTale.world/Privacy_policy.md

  <h1>xFreeMeda Privacy policy </h1>

- Users data stored in the firebase database:
+ <h2>Users data stored in the firebase database: </h2>

-<h2>If the users consents and decides to make his profile public the information that consists of: </h2>
+If the users consents and decides to make his profile public the information that consists of:

 1) E-mail address
 2) Users name